Shipbuilding in the American colonies

 Shipbuilding was a prominent industry in North America (modern Canada, the United States, and Bermuda), from British colonization to American independence.

 Trade with other countries

-In the colonial period European powers were the economic power houses of the world.
+In the colonial period, Europe and powers were the economic powerhouses of the world.
 They heavily influenced commerce and trade in both North and South America.
 In particular, the British and the Spanish exerted their influence over the colonial economies.
 This influence helped determine the direction of economic advancement on the American continents.
 In Europe, there was an influx in the demand for products that required tropical climates.
 For example, tobacco and sugarcane were major items of trading.
 The climate in the two American continents was conducive to the growth of these products, hence the increased European interest in that part of the world in the period.
-The increased demand resulted in increased efforts of production and consequently an influx in investment.
+The increased demand resulted in increased efforts of production and, consequently, an influx of investment.